-Strategic Management of Flood Risk offers a holistic approach for flood risk management to communities.
+Strategic Management of Flood Risk offers a proven approach for flood risk management in communities internationally.
 This supports the practical consideration of the full range of flood behaviour in decisions that influence this risk.
-These decisions may relate to:
+These decisions may relate to

 - management activities aimed at reducing risk to the existing community